TropComplique/ShuffleNet-tensorflow/README.md

 * `python image_dataset_to_tfrecords.py`
 to convert the dataset to `tfrecords` format.
 * (optional) If you want to change the network's length,
-edit the number of ShuffleNet Units in `shufflenet/architecture.py`.
+edit the number of ShuffleNet Units in `shufflenet/CONSTANTS.py`.
 * `python train.py`
 to begin training.
 Evaluation is after each epoch.
 * logs and the saved model will be in `logs/run0` and `saved/run0`.

-To train on your dataset, you need to change a couple of parameters in the code.
+To train on your dataset, you need to change a couple of parameters in `shufflenet/CONSTANTS.py` file.

 ## Requirements
 * Python 3.6